Crunch-io/ta-da/content/crunchbox/_index.md

 +++

-So, we created the CrunchBox: the easiest and quickest way for anyone, with zero training, to slice and dice survey data.

 <ul>
     <li>Don’t deliver all of the data in PowerPoint. </li>
     <li>Don’t repeat the same 30 slides for China, the US and UK.</li>